15 Guilt-Free, Cheesy Snacks from The Store

 One wheel: 70 calories, 6 g fat, 4 g sat fat, 160 mg sodium, 0 g carbs, 0 g fiber, 0 g sugar, 5 g protein

 The most important rule when it comes to cheese is: Stick to one portion.
 As a calorie dense food, it can be really easy to scarf down two, three or even five servings in a matter of minutes!
-Thankfully, there exist perfect, pre-portioned cheese snacks like these mini Babybels to help you out, which are only 70 calories a pop.
-Smith recommends sticking to one ounce or one single cheese stick (one mini wheel in this case) to keep calories under wraps.
+Thankfully, pre-portioned cheese snacks like these mini Babybels exist to help you out, which are only 70 calories a pop.
+Smith recommends sticking to one ounce or one single cheese snack (one mini wheel in this case) to keep calories under wraps.

 Mini Babybel Light